-This second version of the deliverable additionally contains section 6 that provides an illustration of how the outcomes of the task T3.3 would add value with respect to a specific INFINITECH Pilot, pilot#2, and how the latter can benefit from technology and innovation that is being created from the work that is being currently carried out under this task.
+Section 7 now provides an illustration of how the outcomes of the task T3.3 would add value with respect to a specific INFINITECH Pilot, pilot#2, and how the latter can benefit from technology and innovation that is being created from the work that is being currently carried out under this task.

-Finally, section 7 concludes the document and addresses next steps.
+Finally, section 8 concludes the document and addresses next steps.